Niki Parmar

 Essential AI

+Essential's public research direction later moved strongly toward open model and infrastructure claims.
 The company has published work on data, optimization, reflection in pre-training, Muon, and large-scale web datasets.
-Its research index reviewed on May 19, 2026 listed Essential-Web v1.0, a 24-trillion-token organized web dataset paper, alongside posts on pre-training efficiency and its Rnj-1 model family.
+As of this review, its public research materials included Essential-Web v1.0, a 24-trillion-token organized web dataset paper, and the December 2025 Rnj-1 model-family release.

 For Parmar's profile, Essential AI shows a different response to the post-Transformer world than Adept.
 Adept emphasized models acting through software.
 Essential emphasized open research infrastructure and the engineering conditions required to build frontier-capable systems outside the most closed labs.